I’ve used Oliveda for three-plus years now. My skin still looks better than it did in year one.

 This is an oil-based cleanser for normal or combination skin that’s meant to nourish and hydrate while removing impurities.
 But honestly, I didn’t love it; the formula didn’t glide over my skin the way I want an oil cleanser to, so it’s not one I’d repurchase.

-This cleanser is great for mature, aging skin.it’s super gentle, really hydrating, and it has the best light, natural scent (not strong at all, which I love since I’m sensitive to fragrance).
+This cleanser is great for mature, aging skin.
+It’s super gentle, really hydrating, and it has the best light, natural scent (not strong at all, which I love since I’m sensitive to fragrance).
 I really like this one, but if I had to pick a favorite, I still love the LA Dope Cleanser best because it’s the most gentle and moisturizing.

 I haven’t personally tried this one since it’s not really ideal for my skin type, but I also haven’t heard anything negative about it.
 It’s a foaming cleanser for normal or combination skin that gives a deeper cleanse while still delivering concentrated antioxidants to help prevent signs of aging.
 If you have oily or breakout-prone skin though, I’d personally recommend the Colleen Rothschild Gentle & Clear line instead.